-Between 1998 to 2016, Over five hundred students from 41 high schools in Seattle and South King County benefited from partnering with the Bright Future Program.
-Over 40% of the program graduates continued their higher education and those who joined the workforce were signing contracts for $40,000 to $45,000 annual salary plus benefits and $5,000 signing bonus.
+Between 1998 to 2016, over five hundred students from 41 high schools in Seattle and South King County benefited from partnering with the Bright Future Program.
+Over 40% of the program graduates continued their higher education and those who joined the workforce were signing contracts above living wage salaries, often with a signing bonus and full benefits.

 Reza believes that The Polytech is the evolution of the the Bright Future model.
 The Polytech is a combination of the best of two worlds; Integration of a customized high school education and a community college-based industry certificate program and beyond.
 Students are dually enrolled at The Polytech, a small learning community, and a Washington State Community College.
 Graduates earn a high school diploma from The Polytech and earn industry certificate and college credits towards a specific career pathway.

 Roles: Founder, CEO, Educational Therapist, Consultant, and Teacher